 Since the addition of UF Innovate| The HUB, the entrepreneurial landscape and culture of Gainesville have experienced an amazing transformation, and the incubator is recognized as a major catalyst in helping propel the university city to become one of the top energized tech communities in the Southeast.
 Much more than a building, the Hub provides a complete growth ecosystem that leverages the prestige of the university’s research and technology commercialization prowess and combines that with programming, resources, and networking opportunities designed to support small startups and growth companies.

 UF Innovate | Sid Martin Biotech is a world-recognized leader in biotechnology business incubation – and with well-equipped laboratories and specialized equipment, plus an outstanding network of mentors, advisors, and collaborators, it’s the perfect place for you to grow your biotech business.
 The incubator to assists in the growth of therapeutics, diagnostics, medical devices, agricalutural biology, clean energy, and/or biopharma enterprises.

 SANTA FE INCUBATORS

-Center for Innovation and Economic Development (CIED) is located in the Santa Fe College Blount Center in downtown Gainesville, Florida.
-The CIED Entrepreneur Incubator serves early-stage startups across a broad spectrum of sectors, from traditional service-oriented businesses like catering and furniture moving, to training, education and exam preparation businesses, as well as more technology-focused businesses like web, app, and game development.
+The Center for Innovation and Economic Development (CIED) is located in the Santa Fe College Blount Center in downtown Gainesville, Florida.
+The CIED Entrepreneur Incubator serves early-stage startups across a broad spectrum of sectors, from traditional service-oriented businesses like catering and furniture moving, to training, education, and exam preparation businesses, as well as more technology-focused businesses like the web, app, and game development.